MLB

 Spread

-Let’s take a look at some of my favorite picks and predictions for this year’s tournament and see if we can identify the winner of the 105th PGA Championship.
+Let’s look at some of my favorite 2024 PGA Championship picks and predictions and see if we can identify the outright winner of the year’s second major championship.

 PGA Championship Winner Prediction